AI in Healthcare: A Model for Managing Risks as Well as Rewards

 An excellent example of how a decentralized network works is the real-time claim adjudication process.
 This workflow includes:

-The ability for stakeholders to transact directly with each other transforms the business of healthcare, modernizing how it operates and ultimately, can lower the cost of administering healthcare.
+The ability for stakeholders to transact directly with each other simplifies the business of healthcare, modernizing how it operates and ultimately, lowers the cost of administering healthcare.

 How do data security and immutability work on a decentralized network?